Ezra

 The First Return under Zerubbabel (Chapters 1-6)

-This section covers the decree of Cyrus permitting the Jews to return to Jerusalem (538 BC), the list of those who returned, the rebuilding of the altar and laying of the temple foundation, the opposition encountered from surrounding peoples, and the eventual completion of the temple in 516 BC under the encouragement of the prophets Haggai and Zechariah.
+This section opens with Cyrus's decree permitting the Jews to return (538 BC), moves through the list of returnees, the rebuilding of the altar and temple foundation, and sustained opposition from surrounding peoples, and concludes with the temple's completion in 516 BC under the prophetic encouragement of Haggai and Zechariah.

 The Second Return under Ezra (Chapters 7-10)

-This section, set some sixty years later during the reign of Artaxerxes I (458 BC), narrates Ezra's commission from the Persian king, his journey to Jerusalem with a second group of returnees, and his confrontation with the crisis of intermarriage with foreign peoples -- a crisis that threatened the community's covenant identity and faithfulness to Torah.
+Set sixty years later under Artaxerxes I (458 BC), this section narrates Ezra's royal commission, his journey to Jerusalem with a second wave of returnees, and his confrontation with the crisis of intermarriage — a threat to the community's covenant identity and fidelity to Torah.

 Chapter Summaries

-9. 9Upon learning that many Israelites, including priests and Levites, have intermarried with the surrounding peoples, Ezra tears his garments in grief and offers a devastating prayer of confession.
+- 9Upon learning that many Israelites, including priests and Levites, have intermarried with the surrounding peoples, Ezra tears his garments in grief and offers a prayer of confession.